Safety and security

 If you choose to remain in the country, you should follow political developments closely, and observe any curfews in place.
 In the event of civil disorder, stay at home and restrict your movements as much as possible, especially after dark.
 Avoid public gatherings, political rallies and protests.

-There are credible reports of border incursions and engagements involving armed actors along all of South Sudan’s borders, particularly the border with Ethiopia.
-In March 2017 Ethiopia announced that it had sent troops across the border in to South Sudan to search for and bring back over 40 abducted children.
+There are credible reports of border incursions and engagements involving armed actors along all of South Sudan’s frontiers, and you should exercise extreme caution in the country’s border areas.
 A US journalist was killed in August 2017 near the town of Kaya close to the Ugandan border during a gunfight between government forces and armed rebels.

 The economy remains in decline, which has led armed men to turn to criminality, including in Juba.
 Extortion at checkpoints by armed men, particularly after dark, is common.
 South Sudan is an extremely difficult environment for businesses and non-government organisations (NGOs) to operate in.
 A British national was killed on a NGO compound in February 2015 and foreign nationals have been subject to harassment, sexual assault, and crime.